Meet December Full Moon 2025: The Last “Extreme” Full Moon Until 2042

 See Infographic

-When the Moon reaches the extreme positions, its rising and setting points stop shifting for a while and reverse direction — this is called a lunar standstill or lunistice, and it happens twice every month.
-However, the Sun’s gravity also slowly shifts the Moon’s orbit westward by about 19° per year.
-Over 18.6 years, this movement completes a full cycle, affecting how high or low the Moon appears.
-The extremes reached over this cycle are called the minor and major lunar standstills.
+When the Moon reaches the extreme northern and southern declinations, its rising and setting points stop shifting for a while and reverse direction — this is called a lunar standstill or lunistice, and it happens twice every month.
+Meanwhile, the Sun’s gravity slowly shifts the entire lunar orbit westward by about 19° per year.
+Over 18.6 years, this motion completes a full cycle and changes how far north or south the Moon’s monthly extremes can reach.
+The most extreme values over this long cycle are known as the minor and major lunar standstills.

 Right now, we are in the 2024–2025 major lunar standstill season, meaning the Moon is reaching its most extreme points in the sky.
 The absolute highest Full Moons of this cycle are the Full Moons on December 15, 2024 (in the Northern Hemisphere) and on June 11, 2025 (in the Southern Hemisphere).